-- Enables overland travel: Because pilots can control the location and intensity of sonic booms, this technology will allow future-generation supersonic aircraft to fly over land.
+- Enables overland travel: Because pilots can control the location and intensity of sonic booms, or avoid them altogether, this technology may help enable future-generation supersonic aircraft to fly over land.

 - Reduces noise pollution: This technology allows for appropriate placement of the boom to minimize its impact on the ground.

-- Provides information in real time: The system uses real-time data to generate its information, allowing pilots to respond to changes in flight parameters or atmospheric conditions, making the appropriate adjustments to minimize sonic boom exposure.
+- Provides information in real time: The system uses real-time data to generate its information, allowing pilots to respond to changes in flight parameters or atmospheric conditions and make appropriate adjustments to minimize sonic boom exposure.

-- Commercial supersonic vehicles: Several companies are developing commercial aircraft and will require a system of this kind so they can ensure that sonic booms do not adversely impact populated areas.
+- Commercial supersonic vehicles: Several companies are developing commercial aircraft that will require this kind of technology to ensure that sonic booms do not adversely affect populated areas

-- Federal Aviation Administration (FAA): The FAA will require a system of this type to approve flight plans, monitor aircraft in flight, and review flight data to enforce regulations.
+- Federal Aviation Administration (FAA): Regulators will require this type of system to approve flight plans, monitor aircraft in flight, and review flight data

 How It Works

-Armstrong's interactive sonic boom display leverages existing tools developed and enhanced by the U.S. Air Force and NASA to predict sonic boom parameters.
-The prediction data is integrated with a real-time, local-area moving-map display that is capable of displaying the aircraft's current sonic boom footprint at all times.
-The pilot can choose from a menu of pre-programmed maneuvers-such as accelerations, turns, or pushovers-and the predicted sonic boom footprint for that maneuver appears on the map.
-This allows the pilot to select or modify parameters to either avoid generating a sonic boom or to place the sonic boom in a specific location.
-The system also provides pilots with guidance on how to execute the chosen maneuver.
+Prediction data are integrated with a real-time, local-area moving-map display that is capable of displaying the aircraft’s currently generated sonic boom footprint at all times.
+A pilot can choose from a menu of pre-programmed maneuvers—such as accelerations, turns, or pushovers—and the predicted sonic boom footprint for that maneuver appears on the map display.
+This allows pilots to select or modify a flight path or parameters to either avoid generating a sonic boom or to place the sonic boom in a specific location.
+The system also provides pilots with guidance on how to execute a chosen maneuver.

 Why It Is Better

-This technology is part of NASA's Innovative Partnerships Program, which seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
-NASA invites companies to consider licensing this Real-Time Interactive Sonic Boom Display (DRC-008-001) for further development and commercial applications.
+This technology is part of NASA’s Technology Transfer Program, which seeks to transfer technology into and out of NASA to benefit the space program and U.S. industry.
+NASA is seeking companies to consider collaboratively developing and licensing the Real-Time Sonic Boom Display technology (DRC-008-001).